Duration

 Web design is integral to digital media studies in graphic design.
 This course introduces web design development and serves as an extensive exploration of website navigation and interactivity.
 This course is taught through projects, discussions and critiques.
 GRA487 3D Animation Techniques This advance level animation course explores various animation techniques of three-dimensional modeling and rendering.
 Emphasis is placed on virtual design environments, imaging for animation and character development.
 This course is taught through projects, discussions and critiques.

-The course focuses on the processes of the human brain to collect and interpret the visual information through the visual system.
+Visual Perception course focuses on the processes of the human brain to collect and interpret the visual information through the visual system.
 Describe the process of visual perception from the physical functions of the reflexes of the eye and the nervous system to the mental functions of the brain, involving memory and thought processes.
 Identify the processes and regulations of the visual data through the defined principles that control the visual perception. using visual perception principles to create attracted visual communication media.

-This course describes and evaluates appropriate strategies for undertaking research in visual communication, classes will help to embed visual research experience into contemporary practices. encourage learning through practical research and reflections on the design process by questions; which makes a dynamic link between visual research and practice. the course will provide how to analyze customer requirements to deliver a concise visual brief of problem-solving techniques.
+Graphic Design Seminar - Digital course describes and evaluates appropriate strategies for undertaking research in visual communication, classes will help to embed visual research experience into contemporary practices. encourage learning through practical research and reflections on the design process by questions; which makes a dynamic link between visual research and practice. the course will provide how to analyze customer requirements to deliver a concise visual brief of problem-solving techniques.

-This course involves market-centered learning strategies and project-based methods.
+Graphic Design Senior Studies - Digital course involves market-centered learning strategies and project-based methods.
 The course provides a structure and criteria for visual communication solutions.
 It highlights the importance of visual thinking and visualization techniques through the process of communication design projects.
 Students will tend to have visual experiential learning styles, they will be encouraged to use their design skills to make sense of perception experience if possible. the student will conduct the design process based on the research of the seminar’s course- to generate the design theme and visual unification of design progress.
 They will exhibition for the project plus the portfolio review.

-This internship course introduces the students to the professional world of visual communications design.
+Graphic Design Internship course introduces the students to the professional world of visual communications design.
 The students have to get an important experimental learning chance, typically with a governmental, nonprofit company, or community-based organization. choose a visualizations design firm, advertising agency or a web design firm to complete the required hours. student able to identify and apply for the occasion of interest. working in different climates rather than studios or educational labs.

 Head of Graphic Design